Online Searching Strategies

 “A goal without a plan is just a wish.” ― Antoine de Saint-Exupéry

-Specific search operators are in parenthesis ( ) which are not to be used when conducting actual searches.
+Specific search operators are in blue font and in parenthesis ( ) which are not be used when conducting actual searches.
 Sample searches are in the Italic font.

-More search terms equal fewer hits.
-Construct your searches with at least 2 - 4 keywords to refine your results.
+More search terms equal fewer results.
+Construct your searches with at least 3 - 4 keywords to refine your results.
 Choose descriptive words that have concise definitions.
-The search below is one I helped a student with two years ago who was looking for Mexico-California immigration information and statistics.

 (" ") Phrase search / Put keywords in Quotations

-When you are searching for an exact phrase, (Example) “Hope is the thing with feathers” or “gene splicing process” put the keywords in quotes to find those exact words in that exact order.
+When you are searching for an exact phrase, (Example)“gene splicing process” put the keywords in quotes to find those exact words in that exact order.
 Without quotes, the multiple keywords could be separated and found anywhere in the document or page.